 - Keep your morale high with healthy activities

-Since your donor is alive, your doctor and transplant schedule the date of your surgery.
-Your surgeon performs the liver transplant surgery under general anesthesia and you will not feel anything during the procedure.
+Since your donor is alive, your doctor and transplant schedule your surgery date.
+Your surgeon performs the liver transplant surgery under general anesthesia, and you will not feel anything during the procedure.

 Firstly, the surgeon operates on your donor and takes a portion of the healthy liver.
 Next, the transplant surgeon makes an incision across your abdomen to reach your liver.
 The location and size of the incision vary from patient to patient.

 Then, your surgeon removes the failed liver and replaces it with a healthy piece of liver.
-Then, he/she connects your blood vessels and bile ducts to the new liver.
+Then, they connect your blood vessels and bile ducts to the new liver.
 Lastly, your surgeon will close the incision with stitches and staples.
 After the procedure, your recovery process begins in the intensive care unit.

 The surgery can take up to 12 hours, depending on your situation.

-The healthy liver regenerates rapidly and reaches normal sizes within a few weeks.
+The healthy liver regenerates rapidly and reaches standard sizes within a few weeks.